The State Pension is changing. This guide doesn’t apply to you if you’re:

 The Additional State Pension is an extra amount of money you could get with your basic State Pension.
 It’s based on your National Insurance contributions.

 How much you get depends on your earnings and whether you’ve claimed certain benefits.
-There is no fixed amount like the basic State Pension.
+There is no fixed amount.